Land at Lowsley Farm, Liphook, Hampshire - Archaeological Excavation Report

 Abstract

-Prior to the excavation a desk study, geophysical survey and trial trench evaluation had been conducted on the site.
-Following the evaluation, it was determined that a small area be subjected to targeted excavation, focussing on a trench in which two undated pits with deliberate deposits of burnt material had been found, and where the geophysical survey had found a small number of magnetic anomalies.
-The excavation successfully identified an extension to one of the pits excavated during the evaluation and a second pit.
-The only other features identified during the excavation were two shallow sinuous features, interpreted as former hedge-lines.
+Following an evaluation, it was determined that a small area be subjected to targeted excavation, focussing on a trench in which two undated pits with deliberate deposits of burnt material had been uncovered and where a geophysical survey had found a small number of magnetic anomalies.
+The excavation identified an extension to one of the pits discovered during the evaluation as well as a further pit.
+Whilst these 'fire pits' remain undated the material recovered, although intrinsically undatable, is commensurate with prehistoric activity.
+The only other features identified were two shallow sinuous features, interpreted as former hedge-lines.

 None of the features investigated during the excavation contained any datable artefacts.